belonesox/terrarium_assembler/README.rst

         :alt: Documentation Status

-Generate Portable Linux Applications, just portable folders
+Generate Portable Linux Applications, mostly using python packages and any system package, that can be run on any Linux, without Docker, Snap, Flathub, etc.

+Just portable folder.

 * Free software: MIT license